PrefectHQ/prefect/docs/PINs/PIN-4-Result-Objects.md

 ### CloudRunners

 If the marshmallow schemas for states were properly configured to serialize `Results` (as described in the **State** section, above), then the `CloudTaskRunner` would have to do _no new work_ to properly sanitize state results for transport.
 Simply serializing the `State` object would take care of all necessary work.
+With that said, serialization could also be done explicitly.
+Since serialization yields a new `Result` object, the original `State` could remain unchanged and be passed to downstream tasks with the "raw" result, while the serialized `Result` gets shipped to Cloud.

-It might be undesirable to aggressively DEserialize results every time a state is deserialized, however, so maybe that would be an explicit action.
-For example, the `CloudFlowRunner` loads all states from Cloud when the flow starts; we don't want to also download all results at that time.
-Perhaps the `CloudTaskRunner` would therefore do a check in `initialize_run()`.
+However, as described earlier, `CloudTaskRunners` should probably be responsible for deserializing results at the appropriate time (perhaps this is even something the base TaskRunner should do, as a universal check?).

 ## Consequences